Renault 18: Timeline

 The 18 Turbo model was introduced in September 1980, borrowing from other Renault models.
-The 18 Turbo featured a 1565 cc engine rated at 110 PS and 134 lbft of torque with a claimed top speed of 115 mph (112 mph in period tests), with reviewers in period achieving 0-60 mph (97 km/h) times between 10.1 and 10.8 seconds.
+The 18 Turbo featured a 1565 cc engine rated at 110 PS and 134 lbft of torque with a claimed top speed of 115 mph (between 112 mph and 186.5 km/h in period tests), with reviewers in period achieving 0-60 mph (97 km/h) times between 10.1 and 10.8 seconds.
 Features included a five-speed gearbox, negative offset front suspension, four-stud alloy wheels, rear spoiler, dashboard and interior fittings from the Renault Fuego.
 A little later, a Turbodiesel version arrived; it had an 88 PS version of the 2.1 L inline-four fitted to the TD/GTD and at the time it was the fastest car in its class.
 However, it soon had to compete with newer and quicker performance versions of the Vauxhall Cavalier (Opel Ascona) and Ford Sierra.

 Model year 1982 saw the introduction of several changes to the entire lineup of 18 models, shown in late 1981: the negative offset front suspension, previously available only on the Turbo and Diesel models, was made standard.
 The front indicator lenses were changed from orange to clear, bumpers and door handles were switched from chrome to black polyester, and the seats were restyled to provide more space in the rear seats.
 Model-specific changes included the available option of a five-speed gearbox on the TL; the GTL received an "economy-tune" 73 PS version of the 1647 cc engine, as well as a five-speed gearbox, higher final drive ratio, electronic ignition and an "economizer" gauge.
 The TS and GTS version were discontinued.
 A two-litre model entered production, for export only until late 1983.